 Not all dogs are fond of hiking, much the same as with humans, by the way.
 So if he doesn’t like this kind of activity, don’t force him.

-It should be noted that small dogs will have more difficulty to climb obstacles and those with small muzzles will quickly have breathing difficulties, for example.
+It should be noted that small dogs will have more difficulty climbing obstacles and those with small muzzles will quickly have breathing difficulties, for example.

 But I’ve seen French bulldogs in the middle of mountains having fun like crazy, so it is important not to generalize on the subject.
 It depends on each dog.